Search-Based Quantum Synthesis/Compilation

 This is an implementation of the algorithm described in the paper Heuristics for Quantum Compiling with a Continuous Gate Set.

 This is a python package which can be installed using pip.
 You will need a Python version of at least 3.6.
-You can install from PyPi using:
+The search compiler currently only runs on macOS, Linux, and the Windows Subsystem for Linux.
+You can install it from PyPi using:

 pip3 install search_compiler